dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< notice tip >}}
 By the end of this post you will learn how to:
-+ Set up a Telegram bot with the botfather.
++ Set up a Telegram bot with a `Python` wrapper library.
-+ Calling the Gradio API to access the GPT-J model prediction.
++ Use the Gradio API to access the GPT-J model prediction.
-+ Hosting the Telegram bot on Hugging Face.
++ Host the Telegram bot on Hugging Face `Spaces`.
 {{< /notice >}}

+Deploying a state-of-the-art GPT language model on a chatbot can be tricky.
+You might wonder how to gain access the GPT model?
+Where to host the model?
+Where to host the bot?

+This post will answer all the above questions.

+In this post I will show you how I deploy a GPT-J model by [EleutherAI](https://www.eleuther.ai/) on a Telegram bot for free.
+If that looks interesting, let's begin 🤖.

 ### 🤖 Setting up a Telegram Bot
+First, we need to set up a Telegram bot.
 Get token from botfather.

 https://t.me/botfather